-San Mai two day courses run over two separate Saturdays or Sundays.
-The course covers all aspects of the forge welding process using either mild steel or wrought iron as cladding and a high carbon core.
 The general forging process will be achieved via power hammer along with hammer and anvil for refinement work.
-The steel will be normalised, again using the forge, and prepped for heat treating.
-The bulk of the steel will then be removed on the knife grinder and refined on Japanese water stones.
+The steel will be normalised using an electric kiln and prepped for final quench.
+The bulk of the steel will then be removed on the knife grinder and finished with a machine finish or by hand.

 Safety throughout the forging process is of upmost importance and, as with all worksites, appropriate safety gear must be worn.
 A leather apron, hearing and eye protection can be supplied while leather boots, long sleeved shirts and long pants must be worn at all times.